JOHN MOLLOY | DIRECTOR, SOUTHEASTERN ONTARIO ANGEL NETWORK (SOAN)

 In 2009 his vision for Canada’s first national, collaborative, sector-specific commercialization centre was realized when PARTEQ became the first university-based technology transfer office to be awarded a national Centre of Excellence for Commercialization and Research, namely GreenCentre Canada.
 His leadership led to the formation of 48 companies based on Queen’s research, with more than $1.3 billion invested to date in those companies.
 At the same time, PARTEQ’s activities returned more than $33 million to the university and its inventors.

-In 2001 Mr. Molloy received the Queen’s Distinguished Service Award, including Honorary Life Member status on University Council, and also received the Kingston Technology Council’s Champion Award.
-Earlier this year was presented with the Association of University Technology Managers (AUTM) AUTM Canada Award in recognition of his outstanding service to the technology transfer community.
-In June he will be inducted into Kingston’s Business Hall of Fame.
+In 2001, Mr. Molloy received the Queen’s Distinguished Service Award, including Honorary Life Member status on University Council, and also received the Kingston Technology Council’s Champion Award.
+In 2013, Mr. Molloy was presented with the Association of University Technology Managers (AUTM) AUTM Canada Award in recognition of his outstanding service to the technology transfer community.
+Also in 2013, he was inducted into Kingston’s Business Hall of Fame (“Visionary” category).

 Contact: [email protected]